 We don’t always use these acronyms, however; sometimes we use terms such as “uneventful” to describe something that follows a normal pattern, such as pregnancy or labour.
 But this doesn’t seem quite right either, from the perspective of the birthing woman.
 The term “uneventful”, to women, may sound like another way of saying, “because nothing abnormal happened, and you didn’t deviate from the average, your pregnancy/labour was actually quite boring…”

 The use – and implications – of central tendency might not be quite so problematic if the limits developed were the result of careful analysis.
-For instance, if a group of Renaissance mathematicians had sat around and carefully worked out the average length of pregnancy or labour, the average growth of a baby, and so on, it might offer little consolation to the woman whose experience is outside of those boundaries, but it might be slightly easier to stomach as a general concept.
-However, in many cases, this has never happened, or else the data set on which initial limits developed was too small to be of any real use.
+For instance, if a group of Renaissance mathematicians had sat around and carefully worked out the average length of pregnancy or labour, the average growth of a baby, and so on.
+It might not offer much consolation to the woman whose experience is outside of those boundaries, but it might be slightly easier to stomach as a general concept.
+However, in many cases, this has never happened.
+Or else the data set on which initial limits developed was too small to be of any real use.
 People like Naegele and Friedman, for instance, actually only researched the experiences of very small numbers of women before announcing the average length of pregnancy and labour.
 I’m sure they were all very nice women, but, with such a small number in the original sample, how can we be sure that their experiences bear any relationship to the norms that we should expect to see in the millions of modern women who are so affected by them?